a-ng-d/figma-ui-color-palette/README.md

   - Reorder the colors
   - Adding a new color to the palette
 ---
-- Choose the caption display－real time editing.
+- Choose the caption display－real time editing
 - Click `Create local styles` to create Figma document local styles from every color of the palette
 - Click `Update the local styles` to update every edited colors already declared as local style
 - Export every color of the palette to: